dgp1130/bxpb/README.md

 })();
 ```

-Eventually, APIs would support request and response streaming (implemented async iterators) and
-canonical errors.

 ## Architecture

-The architecture will consist of a few packages:
+The architecture consists of a few packages:

-*   `bxpb-protoc-compiler`: A plugin for `protoc` which generates TypeScript client/service stubs
+*   `@bxpb/protoc-plugin`: A plugin for `protoc` which generates TypeScript client/service stubs
     for a given protobuf service.
-*   `@bxpb/runtime`: A runtime to be included that performs the real work of communicating between
+*   `@bxpb/runtime`: A runtime included that performs the real work of communicating between the
-    the client and service in a generic fashion.
+    client and service in a generic fashion.
     *   This will include client and service stubs, rather than splitting them across multiple
         packages.
 This is to keep the number of packages down as much as possible.